 But Beware Of The Triggers

 This book doesn’t have many triggers, but it does mention sickness and death, and there are some graphic images regarding these.
 There is also

 Kate Hunter’s father’s family earned a living in the Edinburgh print trade.
 They made books and newspapers; they read them, but they never got the chance to write them.
 Kate has read thousands of books and helped to make a fair few.
 Now she’s written one.
 She grew up in Edinburgh, worked in a printers there when she was fifteen and, later, was a Mother of the Chapel in Milton Keynes where she now lives.

 I thank the author for giving me a free copy of the book in exchange to my honest opinion.
 Receiving the book for free does not affect my opinion.
-You can buy the book here at Book Depository and buying using this link supports the blog.

 Do you read historical books?
 Have you read any books about women’s struggles trying to enter the workforce?